elunna/nerfhack-changelog/README.md

 * Random secret corridors have been removed (xnh)
 * Removed the "temple of the gods" theme room.
 This themed room contains 3 altars, one of each alignment.
 It was removed to make the finite altars mechanic more relevant.
 * There is a guaranteed thing from below guarding Rodney and chance of a vampire mage as well.
+* Thrones can grant knowledge of magical items.

 ### SHOP CHANGES
 **Lighting shops:**